NeoIsRecursive/NeosPerfektaSlump/README.md

 ### features:
 * Random student from list, fairly!
 * Assigning random groups, just say how many!
-* exporting the groups
+* Exporting created groups
-    * by file
+    * By file
-    * copy all groups
+    * Copy all groups
-    * copy each group individually
+    * Copy individual groups
 * reading files

-as you can see in the code it is currently limited to .csv files since they are akways formated the same.
+as you can see in the code it is currently limited to .csv files since they are always formated the same.